-Our first selection is The Primal Wound: Understanding the Adopted Child by Nancy Verrier.
+Our current book tour selection is The Primal Wound: Understanding the Adopted Child by Nancy Verrier.
 I and my fellow Book Tourists — adoptees, first parents, adoptive/adopting parents — spent November (Adoption Awareness Month) reading this controversial book that was originally published in 1993 — the early days of the open adoption era.

 The premise is that a primal wound exists for every baby/child/teen separated from his/her biological mother.
 This includes not only adoptees, but also babies placed in incubators, children born via surrogacy and children placed in day care.
 The thesis continues that such a primal wound leads to issues that “center around separation and loss, trust, rejection, guilt and shame, identity, intimacy, loyalty, and mastery or power and control…”

 There is a lot of insight in this book, which was written by an adoptive mom and therapist whose daughter was in deep pain.
 I think it’s well worth a read, especially at this stage of my children’s lives (they are 8 and 6).

 When my children were babies, I would not have been as open and receptive to Verrier’s thesis as I am now.
 During the baby years, I felt there was no question that my children had bonded with me.
 With my first, I was in a state of euphoria — after years of drought, I was finally a mom!
 We had reached the happily-ever-after and because of what we’d been through to get there, the rest was to be a piece of cake.
 With my second, the attachment took a bit longer, seemingly on my end.
 I was certain, after we morphed into a tightly knit family, that happily-ever-after had resumed.